Private Car: 3 1/2 hours

 Quill’s is Ireland’s first and original woollen market and known for providing authentic Irish knitwear and gifts.
 One of their specialities is the Aran Sweater.
 They have a substantial selection of products that will make the perfect memento of your time in Ireland.

-The traditional Irish music store offers a range of instruments and music.
-Pick up tin whistles, accordians and bodhráns so you can play your favourite Irish tunes at home. https://killarney.ie/listing/variety-sounds/
+The traditional Irish music store, Variety Sounds offers its customers a range of instruments and music.
+Pick up tin whistles, accordians and bodhráns so you can play your favourite Irish tunes at home.

 Tour the local Killarney Brewery and taste their fine selection of craft beers.
 Their beers are named after local myths and legends.
 Learn how they have mastered their trade while sipping on quality beer.
 Once the tour has concluded, you can sit in their lounge area and enjoy a woodfired oven pizza.